featureform/featureform/README.md

 <br />
 <br />

 In reality, the feature’s definition is split across different pieces of infrastructure: the data source, the transformations, the inference store, the training store, and all their underlying data infrastructure.
 However, a data scientist will think of a feature in its logical form, something like: “a user’s average purchase price”.
-Featureform allows data scientists to define features in their logical form through transformation, providers, label, and training set resources.
+Featureform allows data scientists to define features in their logical form through transformations, providers, labels, and training set resources.
 Featureform will then orchestrate the actual underlying components to achieve the data scientists' desired state.

 # How to use Featureform
 Featureform can be run locally on files or in Kubernetes with your existing infrastructure.